IRT-SystemX/InteractiveAI/docs/developer-guide.md

    * Option 2:
       Update start_service.bash and use it to run service

-### Specific Configuration for the RTE Use Case
+### Specific Configuration for the PowerGrid Use Case

-For the RTE use case, the recommendation service utilizes the resources `XD_silly_repo` and `env_icaps_input_data_test`.
+For the PowerGrid use case, the recommendation service utilizes the resources `XD_silly_repo` and `env_icaps_input_data_test`.
 - `env_icaps_input_data_test` is a grid2op compliant scenarios' collection package.
 - `XD_silly_repo` is a compliant a grid2op compliant RL agent package.

-If you wish to modify these, you must add your replacement folders in [`backend/recommendation-service/resources/RTE/rtegrid2op_poc_simulator`](../backend/recommendation-service/resources/RTE/rtegrid2op_poc_simulator) and update there in the file `CONFIG_RTE.toml` the followings parameter to match your new folders:
+If you wish to modify these, you must add your replacement folders in [`backend/recommendation-service/resources/PowerGrid/PowerGridgrid2op_poc_simulator`](../backend/recommendation-service/resources/PowerGrid/PowerGridgrid2op_poc_simulator) and update there in the file `CONFIG_POWERGRID.toml` the followings parameter to match your new folders:

 For the scenario collection integration:
 - `env_name`: Name of the scenario folder.
 By default, it is set to `"env_icaps_input_data_test"` at the moment.